core-wg/oscore/draft-ietf-core-object-security.md

 ## Encoding of the OSCORE Payload {#oscore-payl}

-The payload of the OSCORE message SHALL encode the ciphertext.
+The payload of the OSCORE message SHALL encode the ciphertext of the COSE object.

 ## Context Hint {#context-hint}